wincent/masochist/content/wiki/Cocoa bindings notes.md

 Scott Anguish (Apple): <http://www.cocoabuilder.com/archive/message/cocoa/2005/5/27/137150>

 > "Controllers implement the NSEditor/NSEditorRegistration protocols.
 That means that they correctly handle the cases when documents revert, or save, and forward the correct notifications to the model/view items when that happens.
+This way models get any uncommitted edits, and can handle them appropriately.
+>
-This way models get any uncommitted edits, and can handle them appropriately.&lt;br /&gt; &lt;br /&gt; "Apple doesn't endorse or recommend connecting UI to model directly, nor model&lt;-&gt;model bindings"
+> "Apple doesn't endorse or recommend connecting UI to model directly, nor model&lt;-&gt;model bindings"

 Scott Anguish (Apple): <http://www.cocoabuilder.com/archive/message/cocoa/2005/5/27/137152>